geoportti/geospatial-challenge-camp/source/tabs/schedule.rst

     * - Weeks 4-6
       - **Prototyping/ideation**:
           * Rapid ideation of solutions and testing data and tools
-          * Mid-term Seminar at the University of Turku with groups and mentors' interaction and feedback day (physical) -
+          * **28.3.
+Mid-term Seminar** at the University of Turku with groups and mentors' interaction and feedback day (physical) -
           * Presentation of the solution ideas

     * - Weeks 7-10